lukashueller/Uebung/README.md

 # WhatsAppWordPredicton & ChatAnalyzer

-# TODOS
-- remove direct and group chat flags
-- check if the defaults are correct

 ### This project allows you to deeply evaluate your own WhatsApp chat history.

 ## 1. What is the aim of the project?